-Location: Surveys will be conducted within and near the Project area.
-The three historic nest locations near the Project area range from approximately 50 to 300 feet from the Project boundary to the west/southwest of the lower reservoir.
-These historic nest locations will be included in the raptor survey area.
+The three historic golden eagle nest locations near the Project area range from approximately 50 to 300 feet from the Project Boundary to the west/southwest of the lower reservoir.
+These historic golden eagle nest locations will be included in the raptor survey area.
+In addition to those three historic golden eagle nest locations, there are four historic nest locations to the east of project Boundary and just below the access road.
+Since these nest locations are within the golden eagle territory and within line of sight of the Project, they will also be surveyed.
 The Licensee will consult with the WDFW and USFWS area biologists as well as guidance found in the Interim Golden Eagle Inventory and Monitoring Protocols; and Other Recommendations (Pagel et al. 2010) and Management Recommendations for Washington's Priority Species, Volume IV: Birds specific for golden eagles (Watson and Whalen 2004).